Back to Blog

 Education requirements: Brokers complete 120-180 hours of advanced coursework covering brokerage management, trust accounting, legal compliance, and business operations.

-Experience: Most states require 2-3 years of active experience as a real estate agent before applying for a broker license.
+Experience: Most states require 2-3 years of active experience as a real estate agent before applying for a real estate broker license.
+Some states also offer an associate broker designation for those who have passed the broker exam but choose to remain under another broker’s supervision.

-Exam: The broker exam is more rigorous than the agent exam, covering advanced topics in transaction management, legal liability, and regulatory compliance.
+Exam: The real estate broker exam is more rigorous than the agent exam, covering advanced topics in transaction management, legal liability, and regulatory compliance.

 Renewal: Broker licenses renew every 2-4 years with continuing education (often 30-40 hours) and annual regulatory filings.